Cold Staking Crypto - Updates for September 2022

 Staking on Binance: Is it worth the hassle?

-Binance offers a bunch of yield generating products - staking, DeFi, locked savings and liquidity provision.
+Binance offers a set of yield generating products - staking, DeFi, locked savings and liquidity provision.

-Fixed staking (network staking) on Binance has limited availability, you do not always get to stake even if you own the right coin and hold it on the exchange.
+Coins supported for cold staking on Binance: Oh, many.
+Fixed staking (cold staking) on Binance has limited availability.
+You do not always get to stake even if you own the right coin and hold it on the exchange.

 Staking on FTX: Smaller selection but better rates